- History and visit the Boulevard Saint-Michel in Paris

 - Transfer to the Boulevard Saint-Michel in Paris

-History and visit the Boulevard Saint-Michel in Paris
+History and visit Boulevard Saint-Michel in Paris

 Boulevard Saint-Michel forms the boundary between the 5th and 6th arrondissements of Paris and extends from the Pont Saint-Michel near the Seine to Avenue de l’Observatoire.
 Locally known as “Boul’Mich,” this name is derived from a contraction of its original name, “Michel Boulevard.”
 The location once hosted the Hotel des Étrangers, which served as a gathering place for the Poets Zutiques.